 Notably, Year 13 student Mattheus Pio came away with a gold medal in the 300m hurdles (with a time of 37.35), as well as a silver medal in the senior boys’ 200m race.
 Following these results, Mattheus was named in the New Zealand Secondary Schools’ Track and Field Championships Team for 2018.

-Other successes included, senior javelin thrower Campbell Robb (Year 11) who, despite just missing out on a finals spot, secured a new school intermediate boys’ record of 48.47m.
+Other successes included, Ben Strang (Year 11) who took away silver in the junior boys' 300m hurdles and senior javelin thrower Campbell Robb (Year 11) who, despite just missing out on a finals spot, secured a new school intermediate boys’ record of 48.47m.
 He also threw a personal best of 30.64m in the hammer throw.

 The 4x100m senior relay team (comprising of two seniors and two juniors) qualified for the final with a great time of 44.29.
 The team ran an excellent race narrowly missing a medal and coming fourth.